ikercb/solveMatrixGame/README.md

 # solveMatrixGame
 Python solver for two-player zero-sum games.

+Implementation of the simplex algorithm to solve the matrix game using tableaus to write the basic form as presented in [1].
+In the next section, the derivation of the linear programming problem is presented.

 ## Solution

 Consider a two-player zero-sum game and let $M$ be its $m \times n$ matrix game.
 The row's player problem is to compute the row value $v$ and an optimal mixed strategy $p = (p_1, ..., p_m)$ such that $v$ is as large as possible and